Soil Moisture Before Harvest

 Too much moisture at the time of harvest can also increase the chances of root or bulb rot and can expose the cloves if the bulb wrappers have broken down.
 This is worse on heavy or saturated soils and not as much of a problem in sandy soils.

-On our farm, the weather tends to be on the dry side once harvest comes along, although we do get the odd heavy down pour that can make things very wet.
-This means that we try to cut back on watering at least 3 weeks before harvest begins in case we do get some rain before the garlic has been dug up.
+On our farm, the weather tends to be on the dry side once harvest comes along, although we do get the odd heavy downpour that can make things very wet.
+This means that we try to cut back on watering about a week before harvest begins.

 Harvesting garlic at the right time is a bit of an art and will depend on a few things.
 Garlic continues to grow as long as there are still green leaves on the plant.
-That means you want to leave the garlic growing for as long as possible to maximize the size of the bulbs, however you don't want to leave them in the ground too long and risk deterioration of the bulb and its wrappers.
+That means you want to leave the garlic growing for as long as possible to maximize the size of the bulbs without having the wrappers begin to deteriorate.

 Digging & Harvesting

 On our farm, we generally run an undercutter bar under the garlic to loosen them first.
-If the weather is dry, we sometimes leave the garlic in the ground after undercutting for a day or so in order to kick start the drying process.
-Leaving them in the ground longer however can sometimes make cleaning them a little bit harder so it also depends on how nice looking we need the bulbs to look (e.g., Farmers' Market versus Seed).
-We prefer to do as much of the cleaning before the curing process as possible, however some farmers/gardeners choose to do all the cleaning after the curing is complete and the bulbs are ready for sale or storage.
+If the conditions are dry, we sometimes leave the garlic in the ground after undercutting for a day or so in order to kick start the drying process.
+Leaving them in the ground longer however can sometimes make cleaning them a little bit harder if it rains, so it depends on weather conditions.

 We also usually leave the garlic laying out in the field for 3 to 5 days if the weather permits.
 This helps to dry off most of the soil and begins the curing process.
 We prefer to do as much of the cleaning in the field when conditions are favourable.